Amulya-Raghunath/Customer-Churn-Prediction-Flask-app/README.md

   <li>Flask API exposes a /predict endpoint for real-time predictions.</li>
   <li>Frontend UI sends customer details to the API for prediction.</li>
   <li>Docker runs the entire app using <b>Gunicorn</b> for production.</li>
+  <li>Power BI visualizes the data and the XGB model's prediction results</li>

 ## **Instruction**
 ### **Run Locally**